zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 Allow color swatch for products

-Enable/disable displaying invisible product on Web POS screen
+<a href="#p1">Enable/disable displaying invisible product on Web POS screen</a>

 ---------

 **_Confidential Information Notice_**

 Copyright 2016.
-All Rights Reserved.
+All Rights Reserved.Any unauthorized reproduction of this document is prohibited.

-Any unauthorized reproduction of this document is prohibited.
 This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.